 Develop leadership skills through theory and experiential learning with curriculum designed to address multiple facets of what it means to be a leader.

 Take courses designed to enrich the liberal arts core and study classic writings from around the world to investigate central questions that have concerned humanity through the ages.

 Cultivate critical thinking and problem solving skills while exploring big questions about reality, knowledge and value.

 Examine issues within politics and learn about government affairs in Political Science or examine global politics and issues in International Affairs.

 Gain skills to seek positive social change through analysis of the structure of society, the dynamics of culture and interaction, and the causes and consequences of behavior.

-Learn proficiency in German or French, or broaden knowledge in Asian Studies by studying Chinese or Japanese and Asian culture and history.
+Learn language proficiency in Chinese, French, German or Japanese, and broaden knowledge in Asian or European culture and history.